angus27rzz/angus27rzz.github.io/_posts/2023-07-25-TRANSFORMER.md

 mermaid: true
 ---

 Transformers have been proposed in the paper "Attention is all you need" by Ashish Vaswani *et al.* {% cite attn --file ref_transformer %}.
-Transformers are intricately related to Large Language Models (LLMs), as LLMs are built upon the transformer architecture.
+Transformers are intrinsically related to Large Language Models (LLMs), as LLMs are built upon the transformer architecture.

 <p style="text-align:center;"><em>But what exactly are transformers?</em></p>